J0shW/Pigment/README.md

-# Mini Colors
+# Pigment

-`Mini Colors` is an web app for comparing paint colors between a variety of popular model paint brands.
+`Pigment` is an web app for comparing paint colors between a variety of popular model paint brands.

-## Using Mini Colors
+## Using Pigment

 Find a specific color using the search bar, then similar colors from various brands will be shown on the screen.